 Curious Cooks is EATS’ signature cooking series for children of all ages.
 Curious Cooks is a series of interactive cooking classes intended to get students excited about food and nutrition.
 Whether they are rolling their own pasta or building a creative salad, Curious Cooks classes help students feel a sense of ownership over the food they eat and expand their palette.
 They learn where ingredients come from, how to use them in delicious creations, and what specifically about these items are good for their bodies and minds.
 With repeated exposure through hands-on learning, these students leave class with a well-rounded knowledge of basic food preparation and how to fuel their bodies.

 "Learning how to cook means you can experiment with different foods.
 It’s a healthier way of life.
 You can spend quality time with people you love." – Isabella Andrews, age 9, McPolin cooking class student

 Grades K - 5: Park City School District

 EATS teaches students during the after school program at each elementary school once a month.
-Which means, EATS cooks with this age group EVERY FRIDAY!
+This means, EATS cooks with this age group EVERY FRIDAY!
 With kindergartners thriving during sensory activities and 5th graders completely capable of reading and following most recipes, EATS adapts our lesson plans based on the age group.
-Our robust committee of professional chefs, educators, nutritionists, and dieticians ensure that our lessons are accurate, relevant, and age-appropriate.
+Our robust committee of professional chefs, educators, nutritionists, and dieticians ensures that our lessons are accurate, relevant, and age-appropriate.
 Sign up for the Park City School District After-School Program at PCSC After School Programs.

-300+ students attend ten cooking classes each school year. – EATS
+300+ students attend ten cooking classes each school year!

 Grades 6 - 9: YSA & EATS